majodev/kenvx/README.md

 `bash`, `kubectl` and [`jq`](https://github.com/jqlang/jq) must be installed.

-The following versions of these dependencies are currently supported:
+The following versions of these dependencies are currently tested and supported:

 | Version      | Status |
 | ------------ | ------ |